 The Five Star award, administered by Five Star Professional, recognizes service professionals who provide quality services to their clients.

-Baron Financial Group is proud to announce that all three Principals, Victor Cannillo, James Shagawat and Anthony Benante, are recognized as 2017 Five Star Wealth Managers in New Jersey.
+Baron Financial Group is proud to announce that Principals, Victor Cannillo and Anthony Benante, are recognized as 2017 Five Star Wealth Managers in New Jersey.
 They are proud to be multi-year award recipients.
 The list of recipients appears in the January 2017 issue of New Jersey Monthly magazine.

 Sarasota-based Principal, Anthony Benante, also received the 2016 Five Star Wealth Manager award in Sarasota, as seen in Sarasota Magazine, in the November 2016 issue.
 This is the 3rd year in a row Anthony received this honor.

 The Five Star Professional research team applies a vigorous research and evaluation process to identify service professionals who provide quality services to their clients.
 Professionals do not pay a fee to be considered or placed on the final list of Five Star award winners.
 Five Star Professional follows standard survey practices used by other professional research organizations.
 The research also includes a regulatory review to provide necessary checks and balances.

 Click here for a list of selection criteria and research methodology.